 Equal Opportunity and Nondiscrimination at Tufts University: Tufts is enriched by the many experiences and perspectives each individual member brings to our community.
-Tufts does not discriminate in admissions, employment, or in any of its educational programs or activities on the basis of race, color, national or ethnic origin, ancestry, age, religion, disability, sex or gender (including sexual harassment and other sexual misconduct including acts of sexual violence such as rape, sexual assault, stalking, sexual exploitation, sexual exploitation and coercion, relationship/intimate partner violence and domestic violence), gender identity and/or expression (including a transgender identity), sexual orientation, military or veteran status, pregnancy, genetic information, the intersection of these identities or any other characteristic protected under applicable federal, state or local law.
+Tufts does not discriminate in admissions, employment, or in any of its educational programs or activities on the basis of race (including traits historically associated with race, including, but not limited to, hair texture, hair type, hair length and protective hairstyles1), color, national or ethnic origin, ancestry, shared ancestry, age, religion, disability, sex or gender (including pregnancy, sexual harassment and other sexual misconduct including acts of sexual violence such as rape, sexual assault, stalking, sexual exploitation, sexual exploitation and coercion, relationship/intimate partner violence and domestic violence), gender identity and/or expression (including a transgender identity), sexual orientation, military or veteran status, genetic information, the intersection of these identities or any other characteristic protected under applicable federal, state or local law.
 Retaliation is also prohibited.
 Tufts will comply with state and federal laws such as M.G.L. c.
 151B, Title IX and its supporting regulations, Title VI and Title VII of the Civil Rights Act, the Americans with Disabilities Act, Section 503 and 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act, the Vietnam Era Veterans Readjustment and Rights Act, Executive Order 11246 and other similar laws that prohibit discrimination, all as amended.
 Tufts is an equal employment opportunity/affirmative action employer.
-See Diversity and Inclusion at Tufts.
+See Tufts Non-Discrimination Statement.

 Tufts University is committed to the principle of equal opportunity in education and employment.
-Tufts prohibits discrimination against and harassment of any student, employee, applicant for employment, third party or community member because of race; color; national or ethnic origin; age; religion; disability; sex, including pregnancy; sexual orientation; gender; gender identity and expression, including a transgender identity; genetics; veteran status; retaliation; and any other characteristic protected under applicable federal or state law, herein called "protected categories."
+Tufts prohibits discrimination against and harassment of any student, employee, faculty, staff, patients, visitors, third parties and other community members as well as applicants for employment and admission because of race (including traits historically associated with race, including, but not limited to, hair texture, hair type, hair length and protective hairstyles); color; national or ethnic origin; ancestry; shared ancestry; age; religion; disability; sex; sexual orientation; gender; gender identity and expression; including a transgender identity; genetics; veteran status; retaliation; and any other characteristic protected under applicable federal or state law, herein called "protected categories."
 The University expects all Tufts employees, students, and community members to join with and uphold this commitment.

-Tufts University also prohibits retaliation based on a protected activity, such as the filing of a complaint of discrimination or participation in the investigation of such a claim.
+Tufts University also prohibits retaliation based on a protected activity, such as the filing of a complaint of discrimination/harassment or participation in the investigation of such a claim.
 Any witness, complainant or respondent involved in an investigation ought not to be retaliated against for their participation in the fact-finding process.

 All Tufts personnel at the exempt level who are responsible for hiring, promoting, and managing employees and/or University programs are required to promptly escalate all potential violations of this policy to a manager or supervisor, a dean, any senior member of the University administration, directly to the Office of Equal Opportunity (OEO) at 617.627.3298 or to EthicsPoint at tufts-oeo.ethicspoint.com or by using the hotline at 1.866.384.4277.
+Please see Duty to Report section IVA.

-Tufts University's OEO is also responsible for planning and implementing the University's affirmative action program and monitoring affirmative action-related decisions and activities in accordance with state and federal law.
-Tufts University seeks to maintain an internal system of audit and reporting that shall facilitate the identification and removal of inequities and deficiencies in its employment and those policies and practices that could preclude the fair and equal treatment of minorities, women, individuals with disabilities, and all protected veterans.
+Tufts University's OEO is also responsible monitoring affirmative action-related decisions and activities in accordance with state and federal law.
+Tufts University seeks to maintain an internal system of audit and reporting that shall facilitate the identification and removal of inequities and deficiencies in its employment and those policies and practices that could preclude the fair and equal treatment of minorities, women, individuals with disabilities and all protected veterans in accordance with federal law.